griffithlab/pmbio.org/_posts/0006-05-01-RNAseq_Fusion_Calling.md

 # Possible Additional Analysis
 - Indexing full transcriptome in kallisto is not recommended for a machine instance with course specifications, and will likely result in a memory fault

-- Fusion calling for full RNA-seq data set is possible, but will take about _minutes.
+- Fusion calling for full RNA-seq data set is possible, but will take several hours.
 After following dirctions above through the indexing step:

 ```bash
 # Quantify potential fusions